Asking your employer for changes to help you if you’re disabled

 There’s no limit on the kind of changes employers have to make, but it could include:

 - changing hours of work, permanently or for a short while if you’re going back to work after being off sick

 - changing your work duties - like reducing your workload if you have work-related stress

-- providing clear, written instructions to a worker with autism who finds it difficult to decide on the order in which to carry out tasks
+- providing clear, written instructions to an autistic worker who finds it difficult to decide on the order in which to carry out tasks

 - giving a worker with back pain more rest breaks than other workers to allow them to stand and move away from their desk